KWMU

-KWMU (90.7 MHz) is a non-commercial, listener-supported radio station in St. Louis, Missouri.
-It airs a public radio format of news, talk and information, as a member station of National Public Radio (NPR).
-KWMU is operated by St. Louis Public Radio, with its license held by the Curators of the University of Missouri System.
-The studios and offices are on Olive Street in Grand Center, near the campus of Saint Louis University.
+KWMU (90.7 FM) is a non-commercial radio station licensed to St. Louis, Missouri, United States.
+It airs a public radio format of news, talk and information as an NPR member.
+KWMU is operated by St. Louis Public Radio (STLPR), with its license held by the Curators of the University of Missouri System.
+The studios are on the campus of the University of Missouri–St. Louis on Olive Street in Grand Center near the campus of Saint Louis University.

-KWMU is a Class C1 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
-The transmitter is on Trianon Parkway Drive in Shrewsbury, sharing a tower with other local FM and TV stations.
-KWMU broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries a jazz format as "Jazz KWMU-2" The HD3 subchannel plays classical music as "Classical KWMU-3."
+KWMU's transmitter is on Trianon Parkway Drive in Shrewsbury.
+In addition to a standard analog transmission, KWMU broadcasts in HD Radio: the HD2 digital subchannel carries a jazz format, while the HD3 subchannel plays classical music.
+STLPR also broadcasts on KMST (88.5 FM) in Rolla, Missouri, and WQUB (90.3 FM) in Quincy, Illinois.

 KWMU broadcasting in HD including all of the subchannels.